 SCCM was incorporated in 1999 and is a wholly owned subsidiary of ICBC.
-It actively manages the Central City project in Surrey, a 25-storey class A office tower and Galleria, built over top of the existing retail development known as Central City Mall (formerly Surrey Place Mall).
-Completed in 2003, the net leasable area of the new development is 862,000 square feet.
+It actively manages the Central City project in Surrey, which included the development of a 25-storey class A office tower and Galleria, built over top of the existing retail development known as Central City Mall (formerly Surrey Place Mall).
+Construction was completed in 2003 with the net leasable area of the new development being 862,000 square feet.
 The existing retail mall is 626,000 square feet, of which SCCM owns 496,000 square feet.

-The Central City project was designed for specific tenants.
-The sophisticated nature of the facilities' design and amenities lends itself to attracting tenants with specific space and technology requirements.
-In late 2003, a new lease was signed with J.P.
-Morgan Chase and Co. to open an international call centre.
-And in 2004, Simon Fraser University (SFU) purchased net leasable space of 285,000 square feet in the Central City development to create a new Surrey campus.
+The sophisticated nature of the facilities' design and amenities of the Central City development has lent itself to attracting tenants with specific space and technology requirements.
+For example, in 2004, Simon Fraser University (SFU) purchased net leasable space of 305,000 square feet in the Central City development to create a new Surrey campus.

-In 2004, the outlook for SCCM's net loss is \$0.8 million, based on revenues of \$11.7 million and expenses of \$12.5 million.
-In addition, there is a one-time gain of \$5.6 million from the sale of some properties.
+In 2004, SCCM reported a net operating loss of \$0.3 million, based on revenues of \$11.2 million and expenses of \$11.5 million.
+The operating loss was offset by a one-time gain of \$7.5 million realized on the sale of a portion of the development.
 The outlook for 2005 shows a net loss of \$0.9 million, based on revenues of \$13.3 million and expenses of \$14.2 million.
 These losses are attributable to the development not yet being fully leased.
 These financial results are included in ICBC's financial summary provided in this Service Plan.